 It also assists educators in selecting appropriate instruments for educational settings, considering factors such as classroom size and acoustic properties.
 Venue organisers can use loudness ratings to ensure that instruments are suitable for the acoustics of performance spaces, helping to create optimal listening experiences for audiences.

 Understanding the sound profile of music instruments is needed for musicians and audio engineers.
 It provides insights into their tonal qualities, frequency range, and loudness rating.
-This knowledge not only helps in instrument selection, tonal balancing, but also achieving sonic cohesion in compositions.
+This knowledge not only helps in instrument selection, tonal balancing, but also achieving smoothness in the compositions.

 Up Next: Choosing a beater (Buying Guide)